Griffith (Berserk): Berserk manga

 A street urchin as a child, Griffith dreamed of acquiring his own kingdom since childhood.
 As a masterful tactician and swordsman of near-unparalleled skill, Griffith is introduced as the founding leader of the mercenary unit the Band of the Hawk.
 He is described as an exceptionally beautiful and charismatic man who inspires desire and devotion in both women and men alike.
-After defeating Guts in a duel, he forcibly recruits him in the Band of the Hawk.
-Three years later, with Griffith leading the Band of the Hawk, they end the Hundred-Year War and bring peace to Midland.
-But Guts leaves the Band of the Hawk after defeating Griffith in a duel, having overheard Griffith’s ideal of friendship and seeking to follow his own dream.
-This causes a distraught Griffith to sleep with Princess Charlotte in a moment of weakness, leading to his imprisonment and crippling torture for one year before being rescued by the reunited Band of the Hawk.
-Realizing his current invalid state and despairing over his inability to achieve his dream, Griffith triggers the Crimson Behelit he received as a child during a solar eclipse.
+After defeating Guts in a duel, he forcibly recruits him in the Band of the Hawk, eventually making him his second-in-command.
+Three years later, they end the Hundred-Year War and bring peace to Midland.
+After overhearing Griffith proclaim that he only considers those with their own dreams equals, Guts defeats Griffith in a duel and leaves the Band of the Hawk to discover his own dream.
+This prompts a distraught Griffith to sleep with Princess Charlotte in a moment of weakness, leading to his imprisonment and crippling torture for one year before being rescued by the reunited Band of the Hawk.
+Realizing his current invalid state and despairing over his inability to achieve his dream, Griffith triggers the Crimson Behelit he received as a child and invokes an Eclipse, an appearance of the demonic God Hand.

-At the Eclipse, Griffith is reminded of who he has always been while choosing to sacrifice the Band of the Hawk to be reborn as the final member of the God Hand, meeting the power behind the God Hand while learning that everything was arranged for him to become a messiah to judge humanity’s final fate.
-After using the souls of the sacrificed to ascend into the form of Femto, he proceeds to rape Casca in front of Guts with her unborn child corrupted as a result.
+The God Hand remind Griffith of his ambition and offer him the choice to sacrifice the Band of the Hawk in order to be reborn as their final member.
+Griffith meets the power behind the God Hand and learns that everything was arranged for him to become a messiah to judge humanity's final fate.
+After using the souls of the sacrificed to ascend into the form of Femto, he proceeds to rape Casca in front of Guts, corrupting her unborn child as a result.
+The Skull Knight then rescues Guts and Casca before they can be sacrificed, beginning Guts' quest for revenge against Griffith.

-Two years later, Griffith incarnates into the Physical World through the body of Guts and Casca's tainted child during the millennial Incarnation Ceremony at Albion orchestrated by the Egg of the Perfect World.
+Two years later, Griffith reincarnates into the Physical World through the body of Guts and Casca's tainted child through the millennial Incarnation Ceremony at Albion, orchestrated by the Egg of the Perfect World.
 Following an encounter with Guts, Griffith creates a new Band of the Hawk made up of humans and Apostles to oppose the invading Kushan army as leader of Midland's armies with backing from the Holy See Church.
-Upon inflicting a fatal injury on Ganishika to create a global interstice, a mixing of the physical and supernatural worlds, Griffith establishes the kingdom of Falconia as the last bastion of humanity under a dictatorship.
+Upon inflicting a fatal injury on Ganishika to create a global interstice, a mixing of the physical and supernatural worlds, Griffith establishes the kingdom of Falconia as the last bastion of humanity under his rule.
+Griffith soon discovers that his body is being periodically overtaken by Guts and Casca's child, who longs to return to his parents.
+Upon re-asserting control before them on the island of Elfhelm, Griffith defeats Guts and abducts Casca before destroying Elfhelm.

 Other appearances

 Griffith is a playable character in the video game Berserk and the Band of the Hawk and is a main antagonist in Berserk: Millennium Falcon Hen Seima Senki no Shō.
-Griffith is a guest character in the video game Shin Megami Tensei: Liberation Dx2.